 When you invest with Yova, on the other hand, you are buying the stocks and bonds directly.
 You don’t end up entangled with a complex financial product.
 You make a simple, direct investment – and become a shareholder in every company you invest in.

-Best of all, we have one ultra-transparent fee between 0.6% and 1.2%, depending on the size of your investment.
-There are no additional charges and no hidden costs – ever.
+Best of all, we just have one, ultra-transparent all-inclusive fee ranging between 0.6% and 1.2%, depending on the total balance in your account.

 How do you assess how socially responsible or sustainable a company is?